Pajenicko/Picopad/circuitpython/network/readme.md

 ### Interesting techniques:
 - saving memory techniques
--- use of garbage collector
+  * use of garbage collector
--- use of bitmap label
+  * use of bitmap label
--- split large bitmap label to multiple smaller
+  * split large bitmap label to multiple smaller
--- use context manager (with)
+  * use context manager (with)
-- rounding number to tens/hundreds  with simple arithmetics
+- rounding number to tens/hundreds  with simple arithmetic
 - custom fonts